Mtiwari27/CODSOFT/Task-4/README.md

 The Task that I have performed is :-

-**Task-4 : MOVIE RATING PREDICTION WITH PYTHON**
+**Task-4 : SALES PREDICTION USING PYTHON**

 *Problem Statement :-*

 Sales prediction involves forecasting the amount of a product that customers will purchase, taking into account various factors such as advertising expenditure, target audience segmentation, and advertising platform selection.

 In businesses that offer products or services, the role of a Data Scientist is crucial for predicting future sales.